JayArcher9/Encryption-Decryption-Tool/README.md

 3. If you selected the Vigenère Cipher, enter the key in the "Key" input field.
 4. Click the "Encrypt" or "Decrypt" button, depending on your desired operation.
 5. The result will be displayed in the "Result" textarea.
-6. You can copy the result to your clipboard by clicking the "Copy Result" button.
+6. You can copy the result to your clipboard by clicking the Copy icon.
-7. To clear the result textarea, click the "Clear Result" button.
+7. To clear the result textarea, click the delete icon.

 ## Algorithm Explanations